-Haaland could face Liverpool but Foden faces spell out
+Guardiola may risk Haaland fitness against Liverpool

 Last updated on .From the section Man City

-Manchester City striker Erling Haaland will be assessed after training on Friday to establish if he is fit to face Liverpool on Saturday - but Phil Foden faces up to three weeks out.
+Manchester City manager Pep Guardiola says he may have to gamble on striker Erling Haaland's fitness for Saturday's Premier League game against Liverpool.

-Haaland, 22, pulled out of Norway's squad with a groin injury sustained in City's win over Burnley in the FA Cup.
+Haaland, 22, pulled out of Norway's squad with a groin injury sustained in City's FA Cup win over Burnley and will be assessed after training on Friday.

-"Erling is in recovery.
-We'll train and see how he feels," said City boss Pep Guardiola, who admits he may have to gamble on the striker's fitness.
+City will definitely be without Phil Foden, who faces up to three weeks out after appendix surgery on Sunday.

+"Life is risks and sometimes you have to take it," said Guardiola.

 "The doctors and, especially, the player will see how he feels.
-Life is risks.
-At this stage we have to take it.

 "We have scored a lot of goals this season and he has scored an incredible amount of goals.
 But we've always scored a lot of goals since we've been here."